jjvanzon/Piano-Playing-Docs/methods/piano-motion-symbols.md

 ### Introduction

-This is an idea for a notation for that might extend fingering from just numbers to additional symbols, indicating how the hands and body might move.
+This is an idea for a notation for that might extend fingering notation from just numbers to additional symbols, indicating how the hands and body might move.

 Piano playing may involve: